ihmcrobotics/ihmc-ethercat-master/readme.md

 Note that if you want to publish multiple platform libraries you only have to run target=JAVA on a single platform

 #### Notes for Ubuntu 14.04

+The compiled library support Ubuntu 16.04 and higher.
+If you want to compile for Ubuntu 14.04, these instructions might help.

 Ubuntu 14.04 requires some extra packages that do not ship with it by default, including Java 8 and Swig 3.0.8.
 To install